 California Handyman License: How to Get Certified as a Handyman in CA

-The future looks bright for the handyman profession in California.
+If you’re looking to become a handyman in California, the future looks bright.
 Nearly 40% of the up-and-coming home-owning generations lack the confidence to tackle DIY projects, and more than half of millennial dads prefer just to call a professional.

 Statistics like these aren’t surprising, and they should give you all the justification you need to pursue a California handyman license.

-In fact, you don’t even need a license to get started.
+In fact, you don’t even need a license to get started—just the right handyman skills.
 Want to start fixing your neighbors’ leaky faucets and squeaky windows?
 You’ll only need a license if the total cost of your projects exceeds $500 or involve multiple experts.

 Not sure how to go about getting your license for those bigger jobs?
 Don’t worry—this post has everything you need to know: